juniorjblp/juniorjblp/README.md

 ### Hello World 👋
-I am a Analysis and Systems Development student in Brasil
+I am a Full Stack Developer in Brasil
-- 🔭 Studying on multiple frontend and backend project using React and Nodejs
+- 🔭 Studying on multiple frontend and backend project using .NET and Javascript.
 - 🌱 Learning design an development
 <br>
 ## Connect with me